nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 `C2`, as well as `C3` and `C4` can be the same organisation.

 A final recipient is registered using its identifier.
-Allowed identifier types and values depend on the eDelivery network.
+Allowed identifier types and values depend on the eDelivery policy domain.
 Identifiers consist of identifier type and identifier value.
 These values may be represented as two separate fields or as a single field where type and value are concatenated.

 In the SMP UI and documentation a final recipient is represented by "ServiceGroup".
-The final recipient is identified by the fields
-"Participant identifier" and "Participant scheme".
+The final recipient (`C4`) party is identified by the fields "Participant identifier" and "Participant scheme".

-A final recipient is registered in SML by completing the steps below:
+A final recipient (`C4`) party is registered in SML by completing the steps below:

 - Log in to the SMP UI using a user with the `SMP_ADMIN` role.
   - Only a user with the `SMP_ADMIN` role can add, delete and modify final recipients.